ButterCMS/buttercms-rails/README.md

 The ButterCMS Rails SDK provides a generator that expedites setup of your blog.

+## Documentation

+For a comprehensive list of examples and API docs, check out our [documentation](https://buttercms.com/docs/).

 ### Installation

 To get started, first install the gem by adding it to your Gemfile: